Skip to main content

 SS-Brigadeführer Heinz Jost

-Einsatzgruppe A consisted of an estimated 990men
+Einsatzgruppe A consisted of approximately 990men

 Death